OWASP/owasp-mastg/Document/0x06i-Testing-Code-Quality-and-Build-Settings.md

 As a general rule of thumb, as little explanative information as possible should be provided along with the compiled code.
 Some metadata such as debugging information, line numbers and descriptive function or method names make the binary or bytecode easier to understand for the reverse engineer, but isn’t actually needed in a release build and can therefore be safely discarded without impacting the functionality of the app.

 These symbols can be saved either in "Stabs" format or the DWARF format.
 When using the Stabs format, debugging symbols, like other symbols, are stored in the regular symbol table.
-With the DWARF format, debugging symbols are stored in a special "\_\_DWARF" segment within the the binary.
+With the DWARF format, debugging symbols are stored in a special "\_\_DWARF" segment within the binary.
 DWARF debugging symbols can also be saved as a separate debug-information file.
 In this test case, you verify that no debug symbols are contained in the release binary itself (either in the symbol table, or the \_\_DWARF segment).

 #### Static Analysis